 Crispus Attuck (1723 — 1770) Attuck is considered the first American casualty of the American Revolution.
 He died during the Boston Massacre of 1770 and became a symbol of the Revolution.
 Attuck was possibly a black slave or freeman of mixed ethnicity.
-Attuck has also become a symbol for the anti-slavery movement and also Native Indians.
+Attuck has also become a symbol of the anti-slavery movement and also Native Indians.

 Molly Pitcher (1754 – 1832) Molly Pitcher joined the Continental Army in 1777 with her husband, William Hays.
 With other camp followers, she served as a water carrier to troops during battle.
 In 1778, during the Battle of Monmouth, her husband was killed or injured.
 Molly took his place and loaded the artillery during the fighting.
 After seeing her in battle, George Washington made her a Warrant Officer, leading to the nickname Sergeant Molly.

 Writers and philosophers

 Benjamin Franklin (1706-1790) Author, politician, diplomat, scientist and statesman.
 Franklin urged the colonies to join together and was one of the strongest supporters of the idea of a United States.